-Studies have shown that the right combination and adjustment of the seven website experience elements will produce a good traffic-to-lead conversion ratio.
+Studies have shown that combining and adjusting the seven website experience elements will produce an excellent traffic-to-lead conversion ratio.
 We don’t know how users from different website traffic sources will react to the different calibrations of these seven web experience elements.
 This is why it is recommended that the dimensions and factors of unified online experiences should be applied.
 We can conclude that an excellent online customer experience would result in:

 Website experience elements do not limit to user design.

-As discussed previously, the user intent is a qualitative measurement and is almost impossible to quantify.
+As discussed previously, user intent is qualitative and almost impossible to quantify.
 The difficulty is because many uncontrollable factors, such as geolocation, user profile, and web surfing history, get involved.
 It is not easy to judge and investigate the precise user intent of the different web traffic sources.
 Marketers can only make an intelligent guess while comprehending the user’s intentions.

 Did you know that 68.1% of the users in 2020 for all industries on the web were mobile users?
 We cannot ignore such a significant percentage of the audience.
 Data analysis for mobile users vs. desktop users needs more in-depth discussion since it behaves differently with the intrusions of web experience elements and traffic sources.

 A user clicking on a Facebook ad for a mobile device will probably act differently on a web page compared to the desktop divide.
-The intent changes, location, and mindset of the user change.
+The intent changes, location and mindset of the user change.
 Tablet users are more like Smartphone users as compared to desktop users.
 The device on which the user is currently active can impact decision-making behavior for online purchases.
 The same goes for PPC ads, referrals, and other sources.
 Studies have shown that attitude, performance, region, and online behavior can change when users of specific geographical and demographic attributes engage with online content.